Constraint Guided Model Quantization of Neural Networks: Constraint guided model quantization

 \subsection{Gating weights and activations}

 In order to automatically determine appropriate bit-widths for all weights, and activations an auxiliary gate variable $g$ is introduced.
 The gate variable of a weight $w$ is denoted by $g_w$ and the gate variable of a neuron is denoted by $g_a$ as it corresponds to the value of the neuron after the activation.
 When $g$ is used it refers to both $g_w$ and $g_a$.
 The value of the gate variable $g$ is used to determine the bit size of the corresponding weight or activation.
 For this purpose, the weight and activation values are decomposed similar to the approach in \citep{VanBaalen2020}.
+Hence, a power-of-2 quantization scheme is considered as this can efficiently be implemented in hardware \citep{Nagel2021}, even though this is not required for CGMQ.
 Before revisiting this decomposition, first the quantization function $x_b = Q(x,b,\alpha, \beta)$, that quantizes a floating point value in the range $\{x | x \in \mathbb{R}, x \in [\alpha, \beta]\}$ to a quantized value that only uses $b$ bits, is defined by

 where $\left\lfloor \cdot \right\rceil$ denotes the round-to-nearest-integer function, and $\textrm{clip}_{[\alpha, \beta]}(x)$ is the clipping function of $x$ to the interval $[\alpha, \beta]$, which is defined by